 What Is A Family Report?

-Once the Court has made the order for a family report to be prepared the parties’ Solicitors will be notified of the date and time the interviews are to be conducted.
+Once the court has made the order for a family report to be prepared, the parties will be notified of the date and time the interviews are to be conducted.
 Both the parties and the children are required to attend the interviews, as well as any other important person requested by the family consultant.
 Generally, interviews are conducted on one day but can be conducted over several days.

 If you require legal advice or representation in any legal matter, please contact Armstrong Legal.

 WHERE TO NEXT?